Julian-AT/zero_one_hack_01/README.md

 - **Neurosymbolic** — `models/neurosymbolic/`.
 A symbolic grammar and 10-rule oracle with role
   induction, ranked by a zero-parameter PPM.

-The three submission tasks — next-step prediction, sequence completion, anomaly detection — are scored by the organizers' `eval_metrics.py`.
-The head-to-head results are in [`submission/UNIFIED_BENCHMARK.md`](submission/UNIFIED_BENCHMARK.md); the technical write-up is in [`REPORT.md`](REPORT.md).
+The three submission tasks (next-step prediction, sequence completion, anomaly detection) are scored via `eval_metrics.py`.
+The results can be found here:
+[`submission/UNIFIED_BENCHMARK.md`](submission/UNIFIED_BENCHMARK.md); the technical write-up is in [`REPORT.md`](REPORT.md).

 ## Run it on Leonardo (GPU)

-Everything below runs from a **login node** (which has internet) and submits to a GPU node.
-Use your own project account — nothing here is tied to a specific allocation or reservation.
+Everything below runs from a **login node** and submits to a GPU node.
+Replace `<your_account>` with your account name.

 ```bash
 # 1. clone into your scratch space